-To enable TLS from the Gorouter to application instances, some additional configuration is required in addition to the properties above.
+To enable TLS from the Gorouter to app instances, some additional configuration is required in addition to the properties above.
 For more information, see Configuring Consistency with TLS.

 Authors of routable components can configure Route Registrar to send the necessary NATS message automatically.
 For more information, see the route-registrar repository on GitHub.